open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 This interface SHOULD have access to:

 - The value of the measurement.
-- The `Attributes` of the measurment.
+- The complete set of `Attributes` of the measurment.
 - the `Context` of the measuremnt.
 - The timestamp of the measurement.